arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 ![Checking network status (1)](assets/debian_network_stat_1.png)

 To see which interfaces are currently active or inactive, use `ip link show`.
-This displays the link state for each interface, showing whether it's UP (active) or DOWN (inactive), along with other properties such as MAC addresses and supported features.
+This displays the link state for each interface, indicating whether it's UP (active) or DOWN (inactive), along with other properties such as MAC addresses and supported features.

 ```bash
 ip link show